 First you must fly to Sandspit, a small town serviced by Air Canada or take a seven hour ferry ride from Prince Rupert to Skidegate.
 Then you must get to the boat launch, usually via a shuttle with Moresby Explorers.
 That’s via a well-traveled dirt logging road.

-Here’s a look at the highlights of kayaking Gwaii Haanas National Park Reserve.
+A look at the highlights of kayaking in the National Park Reserve

 Note that if you want to do the trip self-guided, there is a mandatory 90 minute orientation.
 You can find more information on the Parks Canada website here.